DataDog/guarddog/README.md

 # Scan a local package
 guarddog pypi scan /tmp/triage.tar.gz

+# Scan a local directory, the packages need to be located in the root directory
+# For instance you have several pypi packages in ./samples/ like:
+# ./samples/package1.tar.gz ./samples/package2.zip ./samples/package3.whl
+# FYI if a file not supported by guarddog is found you will get an error
+# Here is the command to scan a directory:
+guarddog pypi scan ./samples/

 # Scan every package referenced in a requirements.txt file of a local folder
 guarddog pypi verify workspace/guarddog/requirements.txt